top of page

 If prayer was a daily and continual discipline for Jesus, it certainly should be so for us!

 At LCPC, we have many opportunities to spend time with God and to deepen and develop an intimate relationship with Him.
 Matthew 18:20 says: "For where two or three gather in my name, there am I with them."
-For this reason, the LCPC prayer ministry meets throughout the week:

 How may we pray for you?